microsoft/ApplicationInsights-WordPress/README.md

 ## Installation

+1. Run `compose install`
-1. Upload all files to the '/wp-content/plugins/' directory.
+2. Upload all files to the '/wp-content/plugins/' directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to Settings -> Application Insights and enter the Instrumentation Key you received from http://portal.azure.com.
+4. Go to Settings -> Application Insights and enter the Instrumentation Key you received from http://portal.azure.com.

 ## Changelog